 Visit Grand Central Terminal

 Go wander about Grand Central, one of New York City's landmark buildings.
 Take a self-guided audio tour or a 75-minute circuit led by one of the transit hub's expert docents.
 There are several food options on the lower level's Dining Concourse, including the classic Oyster Bar, with its beautiful Guastavino-tile architecture.
 Fancy a cocktail?
-Try the elegant Campbell Apartment, formerly the private office and saloon of 1920s tycoon John W. Campbell.
+Try The Campbell, formerly the private office and saloon of 1920s tycoon John W. Campbell.
 There's even a secret or two waiting for you to discover.

 Explore Radio City Music Hall